satyam46020/greenmentor/README.md

 ## Features

-1. "Register:* User can register them using name, email and password.
+1. *Register:* User can register them using name, email and password.

 2. *Log in:* User can Login to their profile using their credentials used during Register.